 In accordance with FASB ASC 350, Goodwill and Other, regarding testing goodwill for impairment provides an entity the option to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-The Company performs its annual goodwill impairment test as of December 31 of each year, but considering the economic conditions in 2023, the Company performed a Step 1 goodwill impairment test during the second quarter of 2023 (which compares the fair value of a reporting unit with its carrying amount, including goodwill), and the results indicated that there was no impairment.
+The Company performs its annual goodwill impairment test as of December 31, of each year, and for 2024 the results of the qualitive assessment provided no indication of potential impairment.
 Management will continue to evaluate the economic conditions at future reporting periods for applicable changes.

 The Company's other intangible assets consist of core deposit intangibles, insurance agency customer relationships and insurance agency tradename.
 They are initially recognized based on a valuation performed as of the consummation date.
-The core deposit intangible is amortized over the average remaining life of the acquired customer deposits, the insurance agency customer relationships are amortized over 14 years and the insurance agency tradename is amortized over five years.
+The core deposit intangible is amortized over the average remaining life of the acquired customer deposits, the insurance agency customer relationships are amortized over 14 years and the tradename is amortized over five years.